barcek/aliesce/README.md

 Arguments passed directly on the command line are processed first, followed by those in the file, with the latter overriding the former in the event that an option is selected using both approaches.

+This is similar to the use of the source file directly via hashbang, described in [Getting started](#getting-started) below.

 ## Piping

-One or more paths can be piped to `aliesce` to append the content at each to the source file as a script, auto-preceded by a tag line including the `!` character, then exit.
+One or more paths can be piped to `aliesce` to append the content at each to the source file as a script, auto-preceded by a tag line including the `!` signal, then exit.

 ## Getting started

-The `dir`, `src` and `tag` defaults are defined close to the top of the source file, i.e. 'src/main.rs', should you prefer to modify any pre-compilation.
+The default path, tag, signal, placeholder and command values are defined close to the top of the source file, i.e. 'src/main.rs', should you prefer to modify any pre-compilation.

 With Rust and Cargo installed, at the root of the aliesce directory run `cargo build --release` to compile.
 The binary is created in the 'target/release' directory.

 The binary can be run with the command `./aliesce` while in the same directory, and from elsewhere using the pattern `path/to/aliesce`.
-It can be run from any directory with `aliesce` by placing it in the '/bin' or '/usr/bin' directory.
+It can be run from any directory with `aliesce` by placing it in a directory listed in `$PATH`, presumably '/bin' or '/usr/bin'.

+A source file can be used directly by adding to the top of the file a hashbang with the path to the aliesce binary, e.g. `#!/usr/bin/aliesce`.
+If flags are to be passed (see [Options](#options) above), it may be possible to use the `env` binary with its split string option, e.g. `#!/bin/env -S aliesce <flag>[ ...]`.
+This inclusion of flags is similar to the approach described in [Provision in-file](#provision-in-file) above.

 ## Making changes